golangatspeed/GoFasterExamples/README.md

 Work in progress.

 The [Go Faster book](https://leanpub.com/gofaster) has many code examples to accompany the text.
-The book is approximately 80% complete, at 155+ pages and includes over 115 Go code examples.
+The book is approximately 85% complete, at 170+ pages 38,000 words and includes over 124 Go code examples.

 I'm listing them here together with a link to the executable code on the Go Playground (where applicable).